Spectrum graph coloring and applications to WiFi channel assignment: Experimental results for random graphs

 \subsection{Results}

+Recall that the bound in Theorem~\ref{theorem:TSCbound} was tight, since for some graphs it cannot be improved.
+However, this does not mean that tightness is achieved for every graph.
+Hence, we start our experimental results by showing, in Table~\ref{tab:results_bounds_TSC}, the theoretical bound given in Theorem~\ref{theorem:TSCbound} and the gap between the best value obtained by the different techniques under study, Random, TSC-DSATUR and PSO, expressed as a percentage of the bound.
+(Note that the gap is computed with real values and rounded afterwards.)
+It can be observed that the more complex is the graph, the tighter is the bound in Theorem~\ref{theorem:TSCbound}.

-Tables~\ref{tab:results_TSC4}, \ref{tab:results_TSC6}, and \ref{tab:results_TSC11} show the results obtained for the \textsc{Threshold Spectrum Coloring} with $k$ equal to 4, 6, and 11 colors, respectively.
-Each row corresponds to a different graph category, given by an specific combination of the number of vertices $n$ and the probability of connection $p$.
-In columns, we have represented the average and standard deviation for the maximum vertex interference $T_k(G,W)$ achieved using each evaluated strategy: the {random} reference, our implementation of {TSC-DSATUR}, and the nonlinear optimizer {ALHSO}.
-In addition, we show for each graph category the value of the theoretical bound given in Theorem~\ref{theorem:TSCbound} and the gap between the best value in the row (marked in boldface) and the bound, expressing this gap as a percentage of the bound.
-Note that the gap is computed with real values and rounded afterwards.
-It is important to observe that the results in Table~\ref{tab:results_TSC11} provide, for the WiFi channel assignment problem in the corresponding graph, an interference threshold which can be ensured to be achievable at every vertex.
+On the other hand, Tables~\ref{tab:results_TSC4}, \ref{tab:results_TSC6}, and \ref{tab:results_TSC11} show the results obtained for the \textsc{Threshold Spectrum Coloring} with $k$ equal to 4, 6, and 11 colors, respectively, and for each graph category.
+In columns, we have represented the average (showing in boldface the best value of each row) and standard deviation for the maximum vertex interference $T_k(G,W)$ achieved using each evaluated strategy: the {random} reference, our implementation of {TSC-DSATUR}, and the nonlinear optimizer {PSO}.
+In addition, we also show the average time required to compute that interference $T_k(G,W)$.

+It is important to observe that the results in Table~\ref{tab:results_TSC11} provide, for the Wi-Fi channel assignment problem in the corresponding graph, an interference threshold which can be ensured to be achievable at every vertex.

+As for the algorithms, the results show that the performance in terms of $T_k(G,W)$ of our heuristic TSC-DSATUR is better than the performance of PSO, except for a very limited number of cases.
+Moreover, in those few cases where PSO is better than TSC-DSATUR, the difference is very small.
+If we analyze the running times of both techniques, we can observe that TSC-DSATUR runs about 1000 times faster than PSO.
+From this results we can conclude that the use of the heuristic algorithm TSC-DSATUR is very advisable, as it is able to obtain results that are usually better than those obtained by the nonlinear optimizer PSO but with much lower computation requirements.